Pranav09193/Diabetes-Prediction-and-Analysis/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- The Pima Indians Diabetes Dataset was obtained from the National Institute of Diabetes and Digestive and Kidney Diseases.
-- The analysis and code were inspired by various online resources and tutorials.